Comparative federalism: Origin

 The ubiquity of comparative federalism is directly related to the development of comparative studies and their prevalence in other fields of political science.
 The evolution of comparative politics is seen as punctuated by two revolutions: the behavioral revolution, during the immediate post-World War II years until the mid-1960s, and the second scientific revolution, which started around the end of the Cold War and is still ongoing.
 On both occasions, the impetus for change came from developments in the field of American politics and was justified in the name of science.

 The surge in the use of comparative methods in federalism research can be attributed to the above-mentioned events, since federalism first became a significant field of study in the mid-twentieth century.
 For many years federalism was considered an object that did not deserve the attention of political scientists, except as a system of relations between governments of various levels in special federal entities, primarily in the United States.
 However, in the second half of the twentieth century, it became one of the key topics of world politics and, accordingly, political science, as the number of federal states increased, as well as the interaction of many states at the supranational level acquired the features of federalism.
 These phenomena coincided with the popularization of comparative politics, which led to the emergence and spread of the approach of comparative federalism in political science.

-Сlassification
+Classification

 Comparative studies of federalism can be divided into three main groups: